Coko7/mataho/README.md

 Commands:
-  list    List all groups [aliases: ls] create  Create a new group join    Add a device to an existing group leave   Remove a device from an exiting group delete  Delete a group exec    Execute a Tahoma action on a group of devices help    Print this message or the help of the given subcommand(s)
+  list    List all groups [aliases: ls] create  Create a new group delete  Delete a group join    Add a device to an existing group leave   Remove a device from an exiting group exec    Execute a Tahoma action on a group of devices [aliases: ex] help    Print this message or the help of the given subcommand(s)

 Options: